vpolk4/vpolk4/README.md

 -  AWS Virtual Private Clouds are what I want to gain deep extensive knowledge and experience in over the next year.
 -  Let's talk about security, networking, my recent projects and even my journey into this space!
 -  One thing I've loved so far about Kali Linux is that there's almost always a solution for every problem.
 Challenging, but one of my favorites so far.
--  I would especially like to work on a tight knit team where I can make an impact quickly.
+-  I'd especially like to work on a tight knit team where I can make an impact quickly.
 Let's chat!
 -  vpolk14@outlook.com